QCDIS/NaaVRE-website/Readiness-level-framework.md

 1. Core Development: Core development is the initial phase where all virtual labs start off.
 This is the beginning of the development of new data processing, data analysis, or simulation tools or the conversion of legacy code from a different platform to NaaVRE.
 2. First use: The virtual lab owner uses the virtual lab to run their scenarios.
-3. Workshop use: The lab can be used by multiple workshop participants under the guidance of the virtual lab service operator.
+3. Workshop use: The lab can be used by multiple workshop participants under the guidance of the virtual lab trainer.
 4. Operational service: The virtual lab is ready for all scientists to create their own instance of the lab for their research.

 The following table gives indications of the duration, number of teams and users involved per readiness level.